Waste Check

 Organics are collected bi-weekly using a green cart at the curb in each municipal unit.
 There are two cart sizes available 65 gallons and 35 gallons.
 Only paper liners are accepted in the green cart.
 Organics are transported from our region to the Compost Plant in Yarmouth where it is processed on-site into valuable compost.

-Garbage is collected bi-weekly in clear bags however one black/green bag is permitted per garbage collection for each household.
+Garbage is collected bi-weekly in clear bags however, for privacy purposes, you can use one small solid coloured bag in each clear bag.
 Garbage is taken to the three transfer stations in our Region which are located in Yarmouth, Clare and Digby.
 The garbage is then loaded into tractor-trailers and shipped to a second-generation landfill in the Region of Queens Municipality.
 The main reason for switching to clear bags for garbage in April 2007 was so that we could reduce the amount of garbage being shipped to Queens.
 We are under contract agreements that require us to exercise due diligence in the removal of banned materials from the garbage.
 Having garbage in clear bags gives us a safe and quick way to see what is arriving at the transfer stations or placed at the curb for collection.

 Waste Check is responsible for offering its services to help residents/business owners understand and carry out the terms of the Solid Waste-Resource Management Strategy.
 A new target has been added to these regulations by the Nova Scotia Department of Environment when they developed the Environmental Goals & Sustainable Prosperity Act in 2007 and set a new disposal target of 300kg/capita/year by 2015.
 Waste Check reached this goal in 2013 and is working hard to maintain it.